di-unipi-socc/microset/extensibility/frontend2/README.md

 # Independent deployability - Extensibility - Frontend2
 This is a web service with two endpoints, `/` and `/api`, which return respectively HTML and JSON.
-In both case it does an HTTP get request to the backed to get a random number and it checks if the number is prime.
+In both cases it performs an HTTP GET request to the backend to get a number, then it checks if the number is prime.

 ### Output example: